lbuk/fmap/README.md

     library(fmap)

-    # Load the sf dataset of cholera deaths
-    data(choleradeaths)

-    # Load the sf dataset of Soho pumps
+    # Load the sf datasets of cholera deaths and Soho pumps
-    data(sohopumps)
+    data(choleradeaths, sohopumps)

-    # Filter the Broad Street Pump from the dataset of Soho pumps
+    # Filter the Broad Street Pump from the Soho pumps dataset
     broadstreetpump = sohopumps %>% filter(Soho.Pump == "Broad Street")

     # Set to static mapping in tmap.
 For interactive mapping use tmap_mode("view")